Keep your people!

-LinkedIn data shows a worldwide turnover rate of 10.9 percent; the tech sector showed the most volatility with 13.2 percent turnover rate, based on LinkedIn member data.
+LinkedIn data shows a worldwide turnover rate of 10.9 %; the tech sector showed the most volatility with 13.2 % turnover rate, based on LinkedIn member data.
 Certain areas within the tech sector showed even higher turnover rates, which could indicate an increased demand for these skills.

 Employees leave for a variety of reasons such as ‘I don’t like my Manager, I am not being developed, Location does not suit me, my work environment is too negative’.
 Contrary to popular belief, compensation comes in at number 5.
 It takes objectivity from your management/HR resource to understand that poor people management is the major culprit in most turnover cases.

 So how do you keep employees happy within your company?
-Here’s a few easy steps to get going…
+Here are a few easy steps to get going…

 - It all starts with the recruitment process

 Retention starts right from the beginning, from the application process to screening applicants to choosing who to interview.
 It starts with identifying what aspects are most important from the onset.
 Progressive Companies put a huge emphasis on culture and principles/values/behaviours that exist within the Company and access whether or not potential employees can work best within their set up and whether or not an employee will be motivated or thrive within their environment/culture.
 A CV should tell you what the person has done in the past but will not tell you how they will work out in the future, your behavioural interviewing skills should help here.